 Hot Deal: 50% or more off select women’s coats

 Once the go-to retailer for affordable, fashionable clothing, JCPenney has lost some of its luster since the early 2000s.
 But with more than 1,000 stores in 49 states, it’s still a top destination for clothing bargains.

 Kmart is a great place to find clothing and apparel deals for the whole family.
-Shop online earlier in the week (starting November 19) for Black Friday VIP Preview discounts up to 50%.
+Shop online earlier in the week (starting November 19 or earlier) for Black Friday VIP Preview discounts up to 50%.

 Includes laundry equipment, refrigerators and freezers, cooking equipment, dishwashing equipment, home mechanicals, and similar items

 Sears is a major appliance and home improvement retailer.
 Though the company has fallen on hard times since the Great Recession, it’s still a great place to find Black Friday deals on its high-quality Kenmore appliance line.
 Sears Card holders save an additional 5% on all purchases and earn 12-month special financing (interest-free) on appliance purchases greater than $399.
 Online orders over $25 qualify for free shipping.

 Hot Deal: Kenmore 26.1 cubic foot French door refrigerator in black stainless steel, $889.99 (normally $1,999)

 Home Depot’s Black Friday appliance sale promises up to 40% off select models, with daily deals pushing savings north of 50% on select merchandise.
 Sign up for Home Depot’s mailing list and automatically get $5 off your next order.
 If you’re a landlord or remodeler in the market for multiple major appliances, buy two or more worth $498 or more each to get up to $500 off your purchase.

 Hot Deal: Diamond Gray 4.5 cubic foot high-efficiency washer and dryer, $499 each (normally $799 each)